OrbitalMechanist/GridstateEngine/README.md

 This is an engine for turn-based tactics games and/or CRPGs with turn based combat.
 At least, it was intended to be one.
 There's also a test game here.

-Currently only works on Windows due to certain libraries being DLLs.
+Only works on Windows due to certain libraries being DLLs.
+Can be built with Visual Studio 2022.

 ## Frameworks/Libraries Used ##
 - OpenGL